emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: baker94a.html

+    We discuss the principles of statistical thermodynamics and their application to storage management problems.
+We point out problems which result from imprecise usage of the terms "information", "state", "reversible", "conservative", etc.

 * .. _BAKER95A:

   Henry G. Baker.
 1995.  "`'Use-Once' Variables and Linear Objects -- Storage Management, Reflection and Multi-Threading <http://home.pipeline.com/~hbaker1/Use1Var.html>`_".
 ACM.
 SIGPLAN Notices 30, 1 (January 1995), pp. 45--52.

   .. abstract: baker95a.html

+    Programming languages should have 'use-once' variables in addition to the usual 'multiple-use' variables.
+'Use-once' variables are bound to linear (unshared, unaliased, or singly-referenced) objects.
+Linear objects are cheap to access and manage, because they require no synchronization or tracing garbage collection.
+    Linear objects can elegantly and efficiently solve otherwise difficult problems of functional/mostly-functional systems --
+    e.g., in-place updating and the efficient initialization of functional objects.
+Use-once variables are ideal for directly manipulating resources which are inherently linear such as freelists and 'engine ticks' in reflective languages.

+    A 'use-once' variable must be dynamically referenced exactly once within its scope.
+Unreferenced use-once variables must be explicitly killed, and multiply-referenced use-once variables must be explicitly copied; this duplication and deletion is subject to the constraint that some linear datatypes do not support duplication and deletion methods.
+Use-once variables are bound only to linear objects, which may reference other linear or non-linear objects.
+Non-linear objects can reference other non-linear objects, but can reference a linear object only in a way that ensures mutual exclusion.

+    Although implementations have long had implicit use-once variables and linear objects, most languages do not provide the programmer any help for their utilization.
+For example, use-once variables allow for the safe/controlled use of reified language implementation objects like single-use continuations.

+    Linear objects and use-once variables map elegantly into dataflow models of concurrent computation, and the graphical representations of dataflow models make an appealing visual linear programming language.

 * .. _BAKER95:

   Henry G. Baker.
 1995. *Memory Management: International Workshop IWMM'95*.
 Springer-Verlag.
 ISBN 3-540-60368-9.

   .. abstract: baker95.html

+    [from the preface] The International Workshop on Memory Management 1995 (IWMM'95) is a continuation of the excellent series started by Yves Bekkers and Jacques Cohen with IWMM'92.
+The present volume assembles the refereed and invited technical papers which were presented during this year's workshop.

 * .. _BBW97: